Processor and memory

-The voice quality is good both ways.
-The Reception strength also leaves nothing to be desired.
+The voice quality is good in both directions.
+The reception strength also leaves nothing to be desired.

 WLAN, Bluetooth and NFC

-For establishing wireless connections are Dual AC WiFi, Bluetooth 5.0 and NFC available.
+Dual-AC WLAN, Bluetooth 5.0 and NFC are available for establishing wireless connections.
 The transfer speeds in the WLAN are on a good mid-range level.
-The OPPO A72 also shows no abnormalities in the Bluetooth network.
-One advantage worth mentioning is the support for NFC.
-Mobile payment via Google Pay becomes possible with it!
+The OPPO A72 does not show any abnormalities in the Bluetooth network either.
+One advantage worth mentioning is that it supports NFC.
+Mobile payment via Google Pay is now possible!

 GPS and sensors

 The OPPO A72 receives the exact position data via GPS, Beidou, Glonass and GALILEO.
 The location is determined quickly and without major deviations.
-The sensory equipment includes one Geomagnetic sensor, one light sensor, one Proximity sensor and one Accelerometer.
+The sensor equipment includes a geomagnetic sensor, a light sensor, a proximity sensor and an acceleration sensor.

-The OPPO A72 is equipped with two speakers and capable of one Stereo sound to create.
-The reproduction is pleasantly loud and differentiated.
-The action mainly takes place in the middle area.
+The OPPO A72 is equipped with two speakers and is able to generate stereo sound.
+The playback is pleasantly loud and differentiated.
+The action takes place mainly in the middle area.
 As expected, there is no draft and heights are limited.
 Unpleasant distortions do not occur at maximum volume.
-Sound enhancers, such as "Dirac Mobile Audio", contribute to an overall better sound image.
+Sound enhancers such as "Dirac Mobile Audio" contribute to an overall better sound image.

-With the 5000 mAh battery the OPPO A72 is well positioned.
-In the test, a Screen-on-Time (Car brightness) of 16 hours reached.
+With the 5000 mAh battery, the OPPO A72 is well positioned.
+A screen-on-time (car brightness) of 16 hours was achieved in the test.
 Even with intensive use, it is difficult to bring the battery to its knees in just one day.
 On average, the battery has to be charged every 1 1/2 days.

-The OPPO A72 can be charged with up to 18 Watt.
+The OPPO A72 can be charged with up to 18 watts.
 A suitable quick charger is included in the scope of delivery.
-One complete charging from 0 to 100 percent takes approximately 150 Minutes.
+A full charge from 0 to 100 percent takes approximately 150 minutes.
 One hour on the charger charges the battery to 60 percent.
 Qi wireless charging is not supported.